Fast and accurate Gaia-unWISE quasar mock catalogs from LPT and Eulerian bias: Validation of the mock catalogs

 Fig. \ref{fig:z_err} displays the redshift errors distribution as a function of redshift for the $G<20.5$ (left) and $G<20$ (right) samples, respectively.
 The black solid line shows the average redshift error in each bin from the Quaia catalog, with standard deviation uncertainties displayed as error bars.
 The blue dashed line shows the analogous distribution from one mock realization, with uncertainties displayed as a blue shaded region.
 The mock catalog is found to reproduce the redshift uncertainties distribution as a function of redshift very well.
 In addition, we have explicitly verified that this results does not depend on the chosen specific mock realization and that all the mocks yield equivalently accurate results.

 Then, we validate the angular clustering of the mocks comparing it to the one measured from Quaia data.
 We first look at the angular clustering in configuration space.
 We compute the angular two-point correlation function using the \texttt{Corrfunc} package \citep{Sinha2020}, creating random catalogs with $25$ times the number of objects in the true catalog.
 Figure \ref{fig:ang_2pcf} shows the angular two-point correlation function measured from the following subsamples: low-$z$ at $G<20.5$ (top left), high-$z$ at $G<20.5$ (top right), low-$z$ at $G<20$ (bottom left), and high-$z$ at $G<20$ (bottom right).
 The gray shaded regions and the black error bars indicate the uncertainty on the mock and Quaia correlation functions, respectively, measured as variance from the $100$ mock realizations.
 We find an excellent agreement over the whole probed range on angular scales for all the subsamples.
 In particular, the average from the $100$ mock catalogs fits well the data, achieving a compatibility within uncertainties in almost all the bins.
+A small deviation ($<2\sigma$) is found at $\theta\lesssim 0.3$ deg in the high-$z$ bin, both for the $G<20.5$ and $G<20$ samples, where the mocks systematically underpredict the Quaia clustering.
+This feature is the result of a lack of clustering amplitude on small scales.
+A more refined subgrid modelling would improve the agreement between the mocks and the data on these scales, but such scales will typically not be analyzed with Quaia.
+In particular, $\theta=0.3$ deg at $z\sim 4$ (the largest angular separation for which we find this deviation) corresponds to a distance of $\sim 25~h^{-1}~{\rm Mpc}$ comoving, smaller by a factor $\sim 2$ than the average QSO separation in the Quaia catalog.
+Therefore, we regard the achieved accuracy of our mocks as satisfying for the purpose of this work.

 We then compute the angular power spectra using the \texttt{NaMaster} package \cite{Alonso2019} and adopt the same setup and is the original Quaia analysis \cite{StoreyFisher2024}.
 Figure \ref{fig:c_ell} shows the measured angular power spectra, with the same structure and color scheme as in Figure \ref{fig:ang_2pcf}.
 This time, however, the black error bars indicate the uncertainties on the Quaia angular clustering computed via jackknife resampling \citep[see][]{StoreyFisher2024}.
 Similarly the Figure \ref{fig:ang_2pcf}, we find an excellent agreement between mocks and data for all the subsamples.
 We notice that the average $C_\ell$ from the mocks features a deviation from the Quaia $C_\ell$ in the lowest $\ell$ bin.
 However, it is worth stressing that such a data point in the Quaia $C_\ell$ is very high, which may be due to unmodelled systematics.